-- Discussing the family's and deceased's wishes and ensuring that all the details are taken care of and that the whole process goes smoothly
+- Discussing the deceased's and the family's wishes and ensuring that all the details are taken care of

-- Provision of the coffin, hearse, habit/shroud, limousine/transport of family and embalming
+- Providing the coffin, the hearse, and the transport of family members

-- Organisation of and payment for the grave purchase, grave opening/cremation charges, church offerings, newspaper announcements, flowers, music at the ceremony and catering.
+- Organising and paying for the grave purchase, grave opening/cremation charges, church offerings, newspaper announcements, flowers, music at the ceremony and catering

-Embalming is a process involving the replacement of all body fluids with a substance designed to prevent the body from deteriorating.
+Embalming is a specialised process involving the replacement of all body fluids with a substance designed to prevent the body from deteriorating.
 It is not strictly necessary, especially if the removal and funeral take place relatively quickly after death.
-About half of all bodies are embalmed.

-Burial grounds (cemetaries) in Ireland are governed and maintained by local authorities.
-The local authority then usually appoints a registrar or caretaker for each burial ground to manage the sale of plots in that site and to maintain the burial ground in some cases.
+Burial grounds (cemeteries) in Ireland are governed and maintained by local authorities.
+The local authority usually appoints a registrar or caretaker for each cemetery to manage the sale of plots in that site and in some cases to maintain the burial ground.

 It is possible to bury a loved one outside an official graveyard, for example, on family land.
 However, it is very difficult to do so.
-It is very wise to sort this out well in advance of the death, as it may be impossible to organise legally at short notice.
-You will receive a visit from an Environmental Health Inspector from the local authority's health department who will ascertain that the proposed burial site will not pollute any water sources or drainage channels and goes down to a depth of eight feet.
+It is wise to sort this out well in advance of the death, as it may be impossible to organise it legally at short notice.
+You will need a visit from an Environmental Health Inspector from the local authority's health department who must determine whether the proposed burial site will pollute any water sources or drainage channels and will be located down to a depth of eight feet.

-You should get in touch wtih your local authority (County Council or Corporation) for further details.
+You should contact your local authority for further details.

-You can have the deceased's body cremated and dispose of the ashes by burying them in a family plot, using facilities provided by the crematorium or disposing of them privately.
+Cremation is an alternative to burial when someone dies.
+You can have the deceased's body cremated, and dispose of the ashes by burying them in a family plot using facilities provided by the crematorium or disposing of them privately.

-Funeral costs can vary widely depending on what you opt for and depending on whether it is a city or country funeral (rural funeral costs are generally less expensive).
-If you have difficulty paying for the funeral, your Department of Social Protection's representative at your local health centre (formerly known as the Community Welfare Officer) may be able to help.
+Funeral costs can vary widely depending on what you choose and depending on whether it is a city or country funeral (rural funeral costs are generally less expensive).

-Bereavement - information for those recently bereaved is a publication from the Citizens Information Board.
-This booklet is aimed at those who have been recently bereaved and provides information and advice on the practical and material matters that arise following a death.
-It contains information on what to do immediately after a death, possible social welfare entitlements, tax, financial and legal issues that may arise and where to go for further information and support.
+Bereavement: A Practical Guide is our publication for people who have been recently bereaved.
+It provides information and advice on practical matters that arise following a death.
+It includes information on what to do immediately after a death, possible social welfare entitlements, tax, financial and legal issues and where to go for further information and support.

 The Irish Association of Funeral Directors has a Customer Care Charter that includes a complaints procedure.
 The procedure involves investigating complaints, trying to find a resolution and providing a full response in writing within 30 days.